 3. Factors to Consider

-Heel support is very important for people suffering from plantar fasciitis.
+Heel support is very important for treating plantar fasciitis.
 Ideally, you should look for shoes that are hard on the heels from the outside but soft and padded from the inside.

 Midsole stability is another important factor to keep in mind for plantar fasciitis.
 For people who have problems with the arch of their foot, midsole support really helps.
 It stabilizes the arch region of your foot to make up for any irregularities.